Foods to avoid high cholesterol

 HDL: High Density Cholesterol

-LDL of 150?
+Do you have a LDL reading of 150?
 You need urgently to look at your diet.
-Something you are eating, more important, foods you are NOT eating are killing you.
-Literally.
-Want to sit under those trees you once planted?
-Want to watch your grandchildren grow up?
+Some things you are eating, more important foods you are NOT consuming are killing you; literally.
+Do you also not want to sit under those trees you once planted?
+Don't you too want to watch your grandchildren grow up?

-Not to worry, but get used to seeing 5.1 instead of 200 as the boundary between optimal blood cholesterol, and high risk cholesterol.
-Like grams, metres and litres, mmol/L is the future.
-In progressive nations!
-You can't hold out for ever, America!
+Not to worry but get used to seeing 5.1 instead of 200 as the boundary between optimal blood cholesterol and the high risk area.
+Like grams and metres, mmol/L is the future.

-And only when the folk in the United States take seriously the foods to avoid high cholesterol will the great American dream be realised... that great way of life is seriously undermining everything the Pilgrim Fathers strove for.
-My brother has just had a two heart attacks - he's only 44.
+And only when the folk eating typical grocery store food start to take seriously the foods to avoid high cholesterol will the great dream of wellness without medication be realised; that wonderful prospect of a healthy future is seriously undermining everything the Pilgrim Fathers strove for.
+A close relative of mine has just had a two heart attacks; he's only 44.
+My relatives call me a food snob.

 mg/dL mmol/L Good?
 Bad?